Why the Money Transfer Business Is One of the Most Complex and Expensive in FinTech?

 The typical process looks like this:

-- The sender provides the receiver’s details and the operator debits the user’s balance, instructing its partner in Country B to pay the recipient immediately – from a pre-funded local account.
+2. The sender provides the receiver’s details and the operator debits the user’s balance, instructing its partner in Country B to pay the recipient immediately – from a pre-funded local account.
+It is important to provide accurate recipient’s bank details, such as the bank name, account number, and any required codes, to ensure the transfer is successful.

-- Settlement between the two partners happens later – sometimes hours, sometimes days – through banking networks like SWIFT or other intermediaries.
+3. Settlement between the two partners happens later – sometimes hours, sometimes days – through banking networks like SWIFT or other intermediaries.
+This can involve a wire transfer between the banks to complete the process.

 Customers can send abroad using various ways to send money, such as bank transfers, depending on the destination country and available receive methods.